sybrew/the-seo-framework/readme.txt

 			* "Unset selected logo" (a11y title)
 			* "Enable logo?" (option checkbox)
 			* "Setting a logo requires JavaScript."
-				* We must know the dimensions for various (planned) implementations.
+				* The dimensions must be known for various (planned) implementations.
 			* "The logo image must be square."
 				* For AMP support.
 		* "View your profile."